 5 Common Reasons Why Your Child is Defiant and Disrespectful

 Even though most parents are very attentive about their child’s treatment towards other people, expecting nice and respectful actions, those same parents usually have children who treat them rudely.

-Defiant and disrespectful behavior usually happens because of children having insufficient problem-solving abilities and less knowledge about how to become more respectful.
+Defiant and disrespectful behavior usually happens because children have insufficient problem-solving abilities and less knowledge about how to become more respectful.

-Usually, when children separate from their parents, they do the wrong things before they do the right thing.
+Usually, when children separate from their parents, they do the wrong things before doing the right thing.
 Here are some of the common reasons why your child is defiant and disrespectful.

 Confused About Limitations

 If you’re confused or not clear in setting about a limitation yourself, kids will react and be disrespectful.
 They will get the message from you that the thing is free for everyone or an unspecified area and is okay for grabs.

 Say, if you sometimes allow your kid to use the tablet every morning and sometimes don’t, then you can’t expect them to follow your rules all the time.
 It would help if you were firm with the restrictions and set consequences when someone breaks the limits.